Physician construction loans can help you build your dream home without saving for a 20% down payment.

 What type of loan is best for construction?

-The best construction loan type will depend on your needs and expected budget.
+The best construction loan depends on your needs and expected budget.
 Construction loans can be structured in two ways.
 You could opt for a one-time close, making your loan “construction-to-permanent.”

 This type of loan is all-in-one, meaning it will pay for the construction costs and then convert to a permanent mortgage when the home is built.
 One-time-close construction loans are the most popular loan option for borrowers looking to build a new home.